gvwilson/thirdbit/src/fiction/maddy-roo/index.md

 that stretched from one horizon to the other.
-A half-sunken metal sphere as big as a house was next, and then a tangle of concrete and bent bars that the villagers just called "the thing".
+A half-sunken metal sphere as big as a house was next, and then a tangle of concrete and bent bars that the townspeople just called "the thing".
 Maddy had heard about all of them from travelers and by eavesdropping on the militia patrols that the mayor occasionally sent up the highway